Selubi/Shortest-Path-special/README.md

 # Shortest-Path-special
-A shortest path algorithm with special input
+A shortest path algorithm with special input, solved with recursion

 Overview